braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/visionos.md

 # visionOS

 With the release of the Apple Vision Pro, Apple has introduced a new platform called visionOS.
-Starting with the Braze Swift SDK [8.0.0](https://github.com/braze-inc/braze-swift-sdk/blob/main/CHANGELOG.md#800), visionOS is supported as a first class platform.
+Starting with the Braze Swift SDK [8.0.0](https://github.com/braze-inc/braze-swift-sdk/blob/main/CHANGELOG.md#800), visionOS is supported as a first-class platform.

 > Please refer to our [sample apps]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/sample_apps/) for working examples of visionOS integration.